artkostm/cv/index.md

 **Partisipation:**
 - Implementation of web tools for the analysts
-- Working on new Case Management platform
+- Working on the new Case Management platform
 - Moving from .Net (aspx/classic asp) to Java + Angular 4
 - Participating in onboarding of new members
 - Working directly with customer developers from India during the last few months